ICOCalendar.Today Price Hits $0.0008 on Exchanges (ICT)

-ICOCalendar.Today (CURRENCY:ICT) traded 110.9% higher against the US dollar during the 1 day period ending at 21:00 PM Eastern on April 2nd.
-In the last seven days, ICOCalendar.Today has traded up 36.3% against the US dollar.
-One ICOCalendar.Today token can now be purchased for $0.0008 or 0.00000012 BTC on popular cryptocurrency exchanges including ProBit Exchange and EtherFlyer.
-ICOCalendar.Today has a market capitalization of $1,003.19 and approximately $117.00 worth of ICOCalendar.Today was traded on exchanges in the last day.
+ICOCalendar.Today (CURRENCY:ICT) traded 0.3% higher against the dollar during the 24-hour period ending at 21:00 PM Eastern on April 3rd.
+ICOCalendar.Today has a total market capitalization of $1,008.94 and approximately $92.00 worth of ICOCalendar.Today was traded on exchanges in the last 24 hours.
+One ICOCalendar.Today token can currently be bought for $0.0008 or 0.00000012 BTC on cryptocurrency exchanges including EtherFlyer and ProBit Exchange.
+In the last seven days, ICOCalendar.Today has traded 380.6% higher against the dollar.

 - IOStoken (IOST) traded 0.3% lower against the dollar and now trades at $0.0396 or 0.00000526 BTC.